 Another election soon followed in 1886 over the critical issue of Irish Home Rule, a proposal that with ‘strong disfavour’ in Cheltenham.
 Although they initially failed to get back into government, the Conservatives won many seats – and Agg-Gardner held Cheltenham with a majority that now topped 1,000.
 In 1892 the pendulum swung back to Gladstone’s Liberals yet again.
 Agg-Gardner’s majority was reduced but this time he held on.
 At last his persistence had begun to make Cheltenham a safer seat for the Tories.

 Agg-Gardner chose the 1895 contest to stand down ‘for reasons unconnected to politics’ but not explained in his memoirs.
 He had already been the MP for 16 years and perhaps wanted to focus on the brewery business.
 Or perhaps his bachelor status was beginning to raise eyebrows (the Cheltenham LGBT Partnership today claim him as an icon of the town’s gay heritage).
 A distinguished soldier, Colonel Frank Russell of Aberdeenshire, was put up instead and saw the Unionist majority drop below 500 despite victory at national level.
 The local association lost no time in bringing Agg-Gardner back in time for the 1900 election.
 As it turned out, the Liberals were now deeply split over the Boer War and failed to find a candidate in Cheltenham, handing him an unopposed victory.

 By the end of the Great War, the Liberals had split yet again and in 1918 Agg-Gardner would comfortably hold the seat as the wartime coalition candidate with a majority of 3,285 over an Independent Liberal.
-Agg-Gardner voted to stay in coalition with Lloyd-George at the historic Carlton Club meeting in 1922 but went on to win the following elections of 1922, 1923 and 1924 although the Liberals shaved his majority back to 1,344 in the middle election but his ninth victory nevertheless marks Agg-Gardner’s final breaking of William de Cheltenham’s nearly 600-year old record of 8 returns.
+Agg-Gardner voted to stay in coalition with Lloyd-George at the historic Carlton Club meeting in 1922 but went on to beat Liberal opponents at the following elections of 1922, 1923 and 1924.
+The Liberals do shave his majority back to 1,344 in the middle election but his ninth victory nevertheless marks Agg-Gardner’s final breaking of William de Cheltenham’s nearly 600-year old record of 8 returns.